killzone10/Parallel1/README.md

 As its shown above the maximum speed up was obtained for 12 threads and equals ~7.
 It is possible to use compare_exchange_strong methods to get  speedup of
 ~ 11.

-# 2 - 3 heat is about heat equation
+# 2 - 3 projects are about  heat equation
 ## Project 2 was about parallelizng the loops using OpenMP
 ## Project 3 was about using MPI to create local matrixes with halo reginons and communicate with point to point communication matrixes between processes